-4.3.4.6 Mobile Officer Virtual Environment (MOVE) Upgrades
+4.4.4.6 Mobile Officer Virtual Environment (MOVE) Upgrades

-- Most of the additional capabilities that enable officers to complete forms in their vehicles will require upgrades to the current MOVE system.
-Since this is a supportive role, it can only be measured in terms of the other systems that it supports. - At least ten new functions added to MOVE over the next five years, on average two per year.
+• Most of the additional capabilities that enable officers to complete forms in their vehicles will require upgrades to the current MOVE system.
+Since this is a supportive role, it can only be measured in terms of the other systems that it supports.

-4.3.5 Roadway Data Systems Projects
+4.4.5 Roadway Data Systems Projects

-4.3.5.1 Improved data gathering/connectivity through eGIS
+4.4.5.1 Improved data gathering/connectivity through eGIS